Hometown: Toronto, ON

 What do you hope to be doing in ten years?

-I aspire to become a prominent national and international leader in the education and development field as well as a UN ambassador for youth and women.
+I aspire to become an influential national and international leader in the education and development field as well as a UN ambassador for youth and women.
 I want to have seen almost all the countries of the world and found a way to leave a positive impact and learn from every place visited.
-I hope to have my own family and live a happy healthy life with great purpose.
+I hope to have my own family with many children and live a happy healthy life.

 “It does not matter how long you are spending on the earth, how much money you have gathered or how much attention you have received.
 It is the amount of positive vibration you have radiated in life that matters.”